TaKeeD/cloudsite/README.md

 The CSS for this project refers to the CDN asset provided by the Material Design Lite team.
 The Primary and Accent colors are [configurable](https://github.com/getmarkus/jekyll-material-design-lite/blob/master/_config.yml).
 Please see the [MDL Customization Tool](http://www.getmdl.io/customize/index.html) for options.

 ## License
 Jekyll and this content is licensed under the [MIT License](https://github.com/getmarkus/jekyll-material-design-lite/blob/master/LICENSE).
-The MDL implementation is licesned under the [Apache-2](https://github.com/google/material-design-lite/blob/master/LICENSE) license.
+The MDL implementation is licensed under the [Apache-2](https://github.com/google/material-design-lite/blob/master/LICENSE) license.